 AppManager: Very useful to manage applications, including SD card interactions.
 I only pull it out every once in a while, but it proved to be good to have already.

 Barcode Scanner: Not that I use this one that often, either, but when I do I find it cool and fun.
 Beware of those QR codes.
 (Unless you generate them yourself… shouting out to UITest.com’s code generator section.)

 Battery Widget: Can be a life saver for both humans and batteries.
 Quick access to the worst battery suckers.
 One of the few apps that actually made it on my phone’s home screen.

 ConnectBot: That probably doesn’t need any further comment.

-ES File Explorer: Not sure whether or not there aren’t any better tools for phone file management (and whether or not the link is actually correct), but I’m happy about ES File Explorer every time I have to make my hands dirty to clean up my phone.
+ES File Explorer: Not sure whether there aren’t any better tools for phone file management (and whether the link is actually correct), but I’m happy about ES File Explorer every time I have to make my hands dirty to clean up my phone.

 Finance: So much about money.

 Hiker: To be honest, I haven’t really used this one that often.
 I’m somehow sure it will prove valuable though.
 It combines a few great tools, some I actually installed separately in the past, like compass and pedometer.

 Phonalyzr: First step to get to my grand goal of being confronted with my life stats once I die.
 Like to see friends catch up in my call lists, or setting goals to “decrease the number of missed calls by n%.”